 VR training benefits Verizon associates by affording them the experience of going through the critical steps of de-escalating a high-risk moment and making the right decisions under intense pressure.
-With VR training, 97% of Verizon associates felt prepared for these real world, dangerous situations.
+With VR training, 97 percent of Verizon associates felt prepared for these real world, dangerous situations.

 VR training can provide a realistic job preview to candidates and new hires, reducing the likelihood of turnover and increasing retention rates.
-In the headset, they are exposed to the sights, sounds, and atmosphere of their future workplace.
-There are no surprises when they step onto the job on day one; they show up mentally and physically prepared.
+In the headset, trainees are exposed to the sights, sounds, and atmosphere of their future workplace.
+There are no surprises when they step onto the job on day one, and they are both mentally and physically prepared.

-For a global shipping company, loading dock workers turned over at an exceptionally high rate, oftentimes because they did not fully comprehend the nature of the work they would be doing.
+For a global shipping company Strivr worked with, loading dock workers turned over at an exceptionally high rate, often because they did not fully comprehend the nature of the work they would be doing.
 In some cases, new hires would even quit the same day they started.
 VR training improved the consistency and leveled the expectations of trainees.
 Now, not only are new employees extremely excited and intrigued by the training, but the shipping company has doubled the retention rates of loading dock workers.

 Global shipping company provided a realistic job preview, resulting in 2x retention of package handlers